geevans/GetLit-DATA305/prompt_log.md

 ---
 ## Entry 1_: Stage #1
-The Stage 1 code had a structural problem that I hadn't addressed yet.
-This was that the profile_prompt was running and printing a response, but the output wasn't actually being captured anywhere.
+As my code was at this point, the stage 1 code still had the problem that the profile_prompt was running and printing a response, but the output wasn't being captured anywhere.
 The cell directly below it overwrote student_profile with the hardcoded Jordan placeholder profile, meaning the pipeline just defaulted to Jordan regardless of what the model produced and stage 1 wasn't functioning as it should.
 Instead, it was just a prompt that ran and got ignored.
 To fix this I collapsed the two cells into one and replaced the hardcoded dict with student_profile = extract_json(response.text).
 I didn't have to change anything else because the extract_json function was already pulling the JSON out of the model's response even when there's surrounding text.
 Since I made this change, the profile the model generates in stage 1 flows into the quiz_prompt in Stage 2, making it an actual cohesive pipeline.
 This was the code I had previously:

       response = client.models.generate_content(
           model='gemini-pro-latest',